deftasparagusanaconda/daamath/readme.md

 rankine_to_fahrenheit
 rankine_to_kelvin
 ```

-ya thats pretty much it
+ya :v thats pretty much it

-this project is convenience > predictability > features > performance so i dont really care how slow it does it, as long as it *does* it
+this project is convenience > accuracy > predictability > features > performance so i dont really care how slow it does it, as long as it *does* it

 motivation: sometimes i need the quotient of a division, but programs only give me truediv or floordiv. sometimes i juse need a neg function to use in a higher-order function, without resorting to a nameless lambda >:( sometimes i need floor and ceil. sometimes i need the min of a dataset. sometimes i want the mean of a database instead of writing sum/len